 Where the knife really shines is the price-performance ratio.
 The Schrade SCHF9 is about five times cheaper than the A1.
 I would definitely recommend it to anyone looking for a cheaper survival knife.
 If you care where it’s made, it is Taiwan, not the USA.

 Gerber StrongArm Fixed Blade Knife

 The StrongArm fixed full-tang blade survival knife is a reasonably priced model, which comes in two different color schemes and two different edge finish.
 You can choose either full black or coyote colored versions.
 Edge finishes are available as fine plain edge or a serrated one, which is slightly more expensive.
 I would personally go with the plain one.

-The blade is 4.8 inches long and overall length of the knife is 9.8 inches.
-It is made of 420HC stainless steel with black finish.
+The blade is 4.8 inches long and the overall length of the knife is 9.8 inches.
+It is made of 420HC stainless steel with a black finish.

 The handle is made of glass-filled nylon with an overmold made of rubber, which has a slightly tacky feel to it.
 There is a striking pommel at the base of the handle, which can be used for breaking through hard surfaces, but it is slightly difficult to use it for hammering due to its shape.

 Another interesting part of the whole package is the fact that it is shipping with a modular sheath system.
 Thanks to the system, the knife can be carried on MOLLE, vertical belt, or horizontals belt.

 Overall, it’s a very good survival knife, which receives extremely positive reviews from the customers.
 If it had a better pommel, I would not have any complaints.
 It might even be a candidate for the best survival knife for the money.

 The knife is made in the USA if you are one of those who cares about that.